FAQs for City Pair Program

 Seat assignments are at the discretion of the carriers.
 Some airlines do not make seat selection available.
-Some may allow for a selection at check-in is usually available 24 hours prior to flight departure for domestic flights.
+Some may allow for a selection at check-in which is usually available 24 hours prior to flight departure for domestic flights.
 For the best seat selection, check-in as soon as possible.
-An agency may reimburse the additional seat choice fee if it is determined that it is in the best interest of the government.

-When you use either the YCA or _CA fare you are (should be) processed by the airline just as any other passenger using a commercial fare.
-Contract airlines cannot discriminate against government travelers just because they are traveling on a discounted airfare.
-However a government traveler cannot expect preferential consideration just because they are a government employee.
-A government passenger must also abide by the rules of carriage set forth by the airline as well regarding check-in and gate arrival time frames.
-Most airlines require a passenger to check-in at the ticket counter (or kiosk) one hour prior to flight departure for domestic flights and two (2) hours prior for an international flight.
-We recommend 1 1/2 to 2 hours for domestic and 3 hours for international, especially at larger hub airports and during Holiday seasons.
-You must also be present at the departure gate 30 minutes prior to a domestic flight and 45 minute prior to an international flight.
+When you use either the YCA or _CA fare you are processed by the airline just as any other passenger using a commercial fare.
+Contract airlines cannot discriminate against government travelers just because they are traveling at the City Pair fare.
+However, a government traveler cannot receive preferential consideration just because they are a government employee.
+A government passenger must also abide by the rules of carriage set forth by the airline, including those pertaining to check-in and gate show time parameters.

-Most airlines do "oversell" the number reservations for flights.
-Most often the number of "oversells' equal the number of "no-shows", However there are times that there are actual oversell situations at the time of departure at the gate.
-When that happens the gate agent will ask for volunteers to go on a later flight and compensate those passengers with future flight coupons.
-If they don't get enough volunteers they will start canceling reservations of those who have not met the check-in and gate show time parameters first.
-That is why you should ensure that you meet all of the arrival and check-in time lines.
+In the event of an oversell situation, the gate agent will ask for volunteers to go on a later flight and compensate those passengers with future flight coupons.
+If they don’t get enough volunteers they will start canceling reservations of those who have not met the check-in and gate show time parameters first.
+That is why you should ensure that you meet all of the arrival and check-in requirements.

 It depends.
 There are two categories of “bumping”:

-- Voluntary – When there is an actual oversell situation at the gate, the agent will ask for volunteers to give up their seat and take a later flight for a negotiated compensation.
+- Voluntary (FTR 301-10.117) – When there is an actual oversell situation at the gate, the agent will ask for volunteers to give up their seat and take a later flight for a negotiated compensation.
 This is normally in the form of various valued flight coupons for future flights.
-If a government traveler volunteers AND still meets the mission requirements then the traveler can keep & use the negotiated compensation for their personal use.
-A government traveler should never volunteer if giving up their seat for the later flight(s) would result in not meeting the mission requirements.
+If a government traveler volunteers AND still meets the mission requirements then the traveler can keep and use the negotiated compensation for their personal use.
+A government traveler should never volunteer if giving up their seat for the later flight(s) would result in not meeting the mission requirements;

-- Involuntary – When the occasion occurs that there are too many passengers to be accommodated on the flight and not enough volunteers have been found, the gate agent will then “bumping” people from the flight.
+- Involuntary (FTR 301-10.116) – When the occasion occurs that there are too many passengers to be accommodated on the flight and not enough volunteers have been found, the gate agent will then “bump” people from the flight.
 This is where timely check-in times become critical.
-Passengers who have not met the advertised check-in times either via the internet, at the check-in counter/kiosk at the airport and at the gate will be the first ones bumped.
-Even if you have a seat assignment and haven’t met the timelines you can be bumped.
-The airlines will use these timelines first because if they are not met the airline will not be required to pay the DBC.
-If a government passenger is actually involuntarily bumped from a flight the compensation belongs to the government as it is the government who is inconvenienced and is due the compensation.
+Passengers who have not met the advertised check-in times either via the internet or at the check-in counter/kiosk at the airport and at the gate will be the first ones bumped.
+Even if you have a seat assignment, if you haven’t met the timelines you can be bumped.
+The airlines will bump those who have not met the timelines first because if a traveler has not met them, the airline will not be required to pay the DBC.
+If a government traveler is involuntarily bumped from a flight and receives a DBC, the compensation belongs to the government as it is the government who is inconvenienced and is due the compensation.
 The passenger (and the airline) is required to have the compensation in the form of a check (no flight coupons) made out to The Treasurer of the United States.

-- Twice the value of the one way coach fare if the passenger is delayed more than an hour or more to their destination
+- Twice the value of the one way coach fare if the passenger is delayed more than an hour or more to their destination; or

 ContactsTravel Programs Travel.Programs@gsa.gov Travel Services Solutions Travel.Programs@gsa.gov